SinisterChef/SinisterChef/README.md

 * 🖥️  See my portfolio at [kyleobrien.design](http://kyleobrien.design)
 * ✉️  You can contact me at [hello@kyleobrien.design](mailto:hello@kyleobrien.design)
 * 🧠  I'm currently learning React, Node.js and setting up my own Homelab
 * ⚡  Much like my commitment for quality digital UX I like to strive for quality UX with food also.
 Specifically Pizza, if you ever want to discuss dough, tomatoes, olive oil, ect.
-Hit me up.
-We will become friends.
+Hit me up, we will become friends.

 ### Skills